fouadmagdy/linkDev/README.md

 # Functionality

-- on HomePage you can open the menu
+- on HomePage you can open the menu && and on press view all button will route to listing page and on each news card title will naviagte to its details page
 - on ListingPage you can search for the news and choose the category to show and can paginate from 1 & 2 page